 Those who are involved in sports management are, by definition, leaders.
-In order to do their jobs effectively, leaders must possess specific skill sets – regardless of the specific industries they might be involved in.
+In order to land one of these jobs you must have a great sports management resume.
+These leaders must possess specific skill sets – regardless of the specific industries they might be involved in.
 Sports management jobs are no different.

-Your resume serves as your personal sales brochure.
+Your sports management resume serves as your personal sales brochure.
 Its purpose is to demonstrate to a prospective employer that you are the ideal candidate for this position.

 Because it is your first point of contact with an employer, it is imperative that your resume make a positive first impression.
 It must be clear, concise, and demand the reader’s attention.

 Instead of being a generalized summary of your work history, your resume needs to be specifically tailored to the position and organization you are applying for.
 For example, a sports manager who works with individual players in the NFL will have a different set of duties than a sports manager who works with the Olympic Committee.

 Your resume must demonstrate how your best qualifications and talents align with the position’s specific job requirements.
 A sports management resume should speak directly to the job you are applying for, address the position’s criteria, and be relevant to the position.

 There are two primary types of resume formats in the business: chronological and functional.
 Of the two, the chronological format tends to be the most popular.

 It generally includes an objective statement, includes educational information (including certifications and special skills), and a detailed, chronological listing of all of your past employers.

 While there is nothing specifically wrong with this particular format, it can be detrimental to those who are just starting out in the sports industry.
 The sports industry hires based upon skill – not GPAs or extracurricular activities.

 For this reason, an increasing number of graduates are choosing to employ the functional resume format.
 A functional sports management resume will highlight your specific abilities, like coaching or organizational skills, instead of your chronological work history.